nilesr/youtube-playlist-scraper/README.md

 2. Put your playlist IDs in videos.rb.
 Those can be found in the URLs of the playlists.
 3. `ruby videos.rb | ./linker.bash`
+4. If some videos are missing, check fail.log, it should have more info.

 ## If it stops working
 Either youtube has changed their API, or has made it harder to download videos.
 The first thing you should try is running `sudo youtube-dl -U`.
 If that doesn't fix it, please open a github issue.